Shuffle algebras, lattice paths and quantum toroidal $\mathfrak{gl}_{n|m}$: A trace identity from crossing unitarity

 We note that $\omega^k=\omega^{-l}$.
 Let $\tilde\omega^{\pm (l-1)}\in \mathfrak{S}_{k+l-1}$ and $\tilde w=(w_1\ldots w_{l-1})$ denote the counterparts of $\omega^{\pm l}$ and the alphabet $w$ in which $l$ is decreased by $1$.
 Denote the right hand side of \eqref{eq:trace_identity} by $Y$

 Graphically we have:

 where the first equality represents \eqref{eq:Y} and the second equality represents the equation which we need to prove.
-Suppose \eqref{eq:trace_identity} holds when the tensor $F$ is replaced by any tensor in $\normalfont{\text{End}}(V^{\otimes {(l-1)}})$.
+Suppose \eqref{eq:trace_identity} holds when $l$ is replaced by $l-1$ and the tensor $F$ is replaced by any tensor in $\normalfont{\text{End}}(V^{\otimes {(l-1)}})$.
 Let us show that:

 with the outer trace taken over $V^{\otimes (k+l-1)}$.
-This will give use a proof by induction.
+This will give us a proof by induction.

 We can write the two blocks $\check R_{\omega^l}(z,w)$ and $\check R^\bullet_{\omega^{-l}}(w,z)$ in \eqref{eq:Y} as follows:

 The individual matrices $\check R_{l+i-1}(w_l/z_{i-l+1})$ and $\check R_{k+l-i}^\bullet(z_{k-i+1}/w_l)$, $i=1\ldots k$, in these two expressions correspond to the crossings associated with the ``innermost'' vector space carrying the parameter $w_l$ in the middle term in \eqref{eq:Y-graph}.
 Insert \eqref{eq:R-rec} and \eqref{eq:Rb-rec} into \eqref{eq:Y}: